 We make several key contributions:

-\begin{enumerate} \item \textbf{FP4 Format Optimization:} We conduct comprehensive experiments on block size and scaling formats for FP4 training, revealing that block sizes below 16 elements offer diminishing returns on accuracy.
+\begin{enumerate} \item \textbf{FP4 Format Optimization.} We conduct comprehensive experiments on block size and scaling formats for FP4 training, revealing that block sizes below 16 elements offer diminishing returns on accuracy.
 Our comparison of different exponent-mantissa configurations (E1M6 through E8M0) found the best performance was achieved by E4M3---the format used in NVFP4, validating NVIDIA's hardware design choices.

-\item \textbf{Split Rounding Strategy:} We establish that combining stochastic rounding in the backward pass with round-to-nearest in the forward pass significantly improves training stability and final model accuracy in FP4 training compared to using either method alone throughout the training process.
+\item \textbf{Split Rounding Strategy.} We establish that combining stochastic rounding in the backward pass with round-to-nearest in the forward pass significantly improves training stability and final model accuracy in FP4 training compared to using either method alone throughout the training process.

-\item \textbf{Precision Transition Analysis:} We provide a theoretical framework that identifies the critical point at which FP4 precision becomes less effective for continued training progress.
+\item \textbf{Precision Transition Analysis.} We provide a theoretical framework that identifies the critical point at which FP4 precision becomes less effective for continued training progress.
 Specifically, when the full-precision gradient standard deviation falls below $\sqrt{3}$ times the quantization noise standard deviation.
-We suggest, at the end of the training, to apply a higher precision Quantization Aware Finetuning (QAF) to increase the signal-to-noise ratio above this threshold and converge to the baseline.
+We suggest, at the end of the training, to apply a higher precision Quantization Aware Finetuning (QAF) to increase the signal-to-noise ratio higher above this threshold and quickly converge to the baseline.

-\item \textbf{End-to-End Large-Scale FP4 Training:} We successfully train a 7B-parameter LLM entirely in FP4 precision using 256 Intel Gaudi2 accelerators.
-While a slight gap in final training loss is observed compared to the BF16 baseline, it is fully closed through a brief quantization-aware finetuning (QAF) phase.
+\item \textbf{End-to-End Large-Scale FP4 Training.} We successfully train a 7B-parameter LLM entirely in FP4 precision on a trillion tokens, using 256 Intel Gaudi2 accelerators.
+While a slight gap in final training loss is observed compared to the BF16 baseline, it is fully closed through the brief QAF phase.
 This leads to downstream task performance on par with BF16, confirming the practical viability of FP4 for real-world large-scale applications.

 \end{enumerate}